GoogleCloudPlatform/kms-solutions/tink-envelope-encryption-sample/2-decrypt/README.md

     terraform apply
     ```

-1. The desired file is now decrypted.
+1. The desired file is now re-encrypted.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs